 If the message reappears, check for the presence of carbon monoxide in your house.
 You can also contact the device’s manufacturer for help.
 In the majority of instances, you will need to replace the detector.

-- Check your detector’s age:
+3) Check your detector’s age

-Carbon monoxide detectors include a shelf life into their design.
+Carbon monoxide detectors include a shelf life in their design.
 This is because of the degradation of their internal sensors over time.
 After some time, the sensor is no longer capable of properly detecting the presence of CO.

 Even if you have a new battery, your CO detector may continue chirping at regular intervals.
 Certain carbon monoxide detectors have a ten-year life expectancy.
 If you believe yours failed prematurely, see your owner’s handbook.
 You can also contact the manufacturer for more information.
 Besides, if your CO detector beeps because its operating life ends, you must replace it with a new one.

-- Remove the sources of false alarms:
+4) Remove the sources of false alarms

 Sometimes your battery is in good condition and the detector does not indicate any error.
 It is a relatively false alarm in this case.
 You will have to check the closeness of it to a gas furnace or stove.
 These may create complications, hence giving you false alerts.
 You try to move your carbon monoxide detector from these devices.
 The recommended distance is usually 15 feet away from the detector.
 Check if it resolves the issue after doing that.

-- Reset the Detector for Carbon Monoxide:
+5) Reset the Detector for Carbon Monoxide

 Once you eliminate the possibility of an accumulation of CO, reset the device.
 Above is the process of how to reset the carbon monoxide detector after charging the battery.
 Use the above process to reset the detector.
 If you get stuck somewhere, contact the manufacturer for help.

-Carbon monoxide is one of the dangerous gases in the human body once inhaled.
+Carbon monoxide is one of the most dangerous gases in the human body once inhaled.
 This is the reason why you need to have good alerts when the levels are high.
 Several reasons may cause your CO detector to give wrong information.
 All these, when solved, ensure that your life is safe.
 As seen above, most will need you to reset the detector for better results.
 We have already looked at how to reset the carbon monoxide detector after charging a battery.
 Different brands may make the devices differently, but the process is more of the same.
 Besides, where you get stuck, you can contact the manufacturer for help.